 If you have young children, we can recommend several play groups and indoor play places that are fun and funky.
 One is in Brattleboro and is called the Play Playce.
 The other is in Chester and is a Montesori inspired, sunny, wonderful, teacher led place called the Song Yard.

 As for nightlife, it is what you make of it.
-Our place is a nice place to settle down with a beer and some friends.
+Our place (email hidden) to settle down with a beer and some friends.
 In the winter time we have a cozy woodstove in the living room to liven up the atmosphere.
 If you really must go out, we recommend the Red Fox in Winhall which has live bands and plenty of live locals as well.
 The Fat Spy, also in Bondville, has been known to have occasional live music.
 A place called the Perfect Wife in Manchester also has frequent bands.

 Breakfast: We don't include breakfast in the base price of your lodging.
 This is to keep the price down.
 Most people want to go out to eat.
 We will provide tea and coffee and sometimes offer snacks if they are available.
 If you would like us to include breakfast options, please tell us ahead of time and we will provide it.
 We will make a "special offer" that includes the cost of the breakfast.
 For $3 per person per day, we will provide a cold selection that may include cold cereal, milk, fruit, yogurt, juice, and toasts.
 For $6 per person per day, we will make you a warm cheese omelet with toast, french toast, or hot oatmeal with fruit and also choices from the cold selection.
 Apologies, we do not have meat.